How to Apply

 Visit the Grant Portal

-2023-2024 Guidelines
+2024 Guidelines

 The overarching interest of the Morton-Kelly Charitable Trust is to connect people and place through the arts, culture and the natural environment in Maine.
-Program Areas reflect how communities, organizations and individuals can cultivate creative expression and a sense of responsibility towards one another and to the lands and waters around us.
+Program Areas reflect how we believe communities, organizations and individuals can cultivate creative expression and a sense of responsibility towards one another and to the lands and waters around us.
 Proposals may be for operating support or specific projects and may be of local or statewide benefit.
 See Program Areas pages for more details and priorities.

 Across all programs, community connection is paramount.
 We will give preference to organizations and programs that demonstrate: